jeftegoes/AwsOverview/AWS Tips.md

 - env.yml - Elastic Beanstalk.
   - .config - Configuration files are YAML- or JSON-formatted documents with a **.config** file extension that you place in a folder named **.ebextensions**.
 - amplify.yml - Use the test step to run any test commands at build time.
+- Dockerrun.aws.json - Is used to generate the ECS task definition in EBS.
+- xray-daemon.config - You can run the daemon by setting an option in the Elastic Beanstalk console or with a configuration file.

 # 9. PartiQL